Tabular Douay Rheims

 – from Trans. from Decrees of the Ecumenical Councils, 2:664.
 Accessed at Calvin, Trent, and the Vulgate: Misinterpreting the Fourth Session | Called t…

-I believe for those seeking a literal translation that is close to the Vulgate (i.e. those who lack the privilege of a classical education in greek and latin), the closest that exists in english to the best of my knowledge is the Douay.
+I believe for those seeking a literal translation that is close to the Vulgate (i.e. those who lack the privilege of a classical education in Greek and Latin), the closest that exists in english to the best of my knowledge is the Douay.
 I find the commentary definitely helps.

-Divinio afflante Spiritu authorizes translations based on textual sources other than the Vulgate.
+Divino afflante Spiritu authorizes translations based on textual sources other than the Vulgate.
 The very same encyclical is very careful not to demote the juridicial basis of the Vulgate.
 It is worthy to note that the Clementine Vulgate / Nova Vulgata remains the official Bible of the church.
-1943 was not that long ago, in the whole scheme of things, and these things take time.
+1943 was not that long ago in the whole scheme of things, and these things take time.
 It is very much an ongoing work: Professor Robert Miller at the Catholic University of America states "In a couple of years there will be another bible, so if somebody buys a bible now, I'm going to tell him to go back to the store in a couple of years and buy it again,".

 Therefore to better understand the whole, it is necessary to look at the history of English Bibles.
 For brevity's sake, we skip over the early Church and its use of the Old Latin Bible (Vetus Itala).
 Even as I gloss over this period of history, I want to give no quarter to the pernicious falsehoods of "the anonymous Gospels" or Bart Ehrman's "time gap" between Jesus and the Gospels.
 As with the rest of this essay, I will rely on the authority of others to address this, namely Dr. Brant Pitre's exposition for us laymen in [thecaseforejesus].